wp-plugins/popup-maker/readme.txt

 * Unlimited Content Customization
  * Use the Popup Maker WYSIWIG Content Editor to easily create as many popups as you like with any content you like!
 Plus, use Short Codes, HTML, and other code to give your popups ultimate power!
 Adding content in Popup Maker is just like adding content in WordPress.
 * Use Popups Conditionally
  * Target specific users for your popups!
 Our Targeting Conditions feature allows you to tailor your popups to specific users by giving you the ability to use popups exactly where you want.
-Use Auto Open, Scroll Triggered & Exit Intent Popup Extensions to enhance your popups’ effectiveness.
+Use Auto Open, Scroll Triggered & Exit Intent Popup Extensions to enhance your popups' effectiveness.
 * One (1) Customizable Popup Theme
  * Customize every aspect of our default theme to match your needs.
 To differentiate your popup themes, you can create unlimited themes by upgrading to the Unlimited Themes Extension.
 * Popup Opening Animations